 However, if you have no rash but have a cough, severe headache, or abdominal pain, you may have internal shingles or a more serious complication.

 Doctors may perform the following tests to confirm your diagnosis of shingles:

 There have been few trial studies that have examined internal shingles or the best treatments for this particular type of shingles.
 That’s why there are currently no guidelines for treatment.
 Instead, doctors rely on standard treatment for classic shingles.

 Even though shingles is a virus, this is a case where there are antiviral medications available by prescription.
 That’s why it’s important to see a doctor right away if you suspect you have shingles.
 Early treatment may reduce the risk of complications, like PHN.
 Serious complications require hospitalization.

 Common antiviral medications for shingles include:

-Depending on the location and severity of the shingles infection, steroids may also help.
+Depending on the location and severity of shingles, steroids may also help.
 Anti-inflammatory medications like ibuprofen (Advil) and pain-relieving medication such as acetaminophen (Tylenol) or other prescription pain medication can help in easing pain experienced from shingles.

-It’s important to remember that internal shingles is rare.
-Depending on the organ system affected, it can be life threatening.
-It’s important to see your doctor as soon as you suspect you may have shingles.
 They can provide a series of effective ways to manage symptoms and treat the virus.
-They can also check you to make sure you do not have a more serious complication.
+They can also check you to make sure you don’t have a more serious complication.